General Information on Graduate Student Academic Appointments

 Services Office that they have comparable coverage under another health insurance

 policy.
-UC SHIP provides year-round and worldwide coverage.
+GHI provides year-round and worldwide coverage.
 For more information

 students are encouraged to consult the